-The Town of Rietbrock has its own Zoning Ordinance.
+Zoning within the Town of Wien is under the regulation of the Marathon County Zoning Ordinance.
 Zoning is used to manage and control how land is used and developed.
 Zoning ordinances typically establish detailed regulations concerning how land may be developed, including setbacks, the density or intensity of development, and the height and bulk of building and other structures.
 The general purpose of zoning is to minimize undesirable externalities from development by segregating and/or buffering incompatible uses and by maintaining standards that ensure development will not negatively impact the community's character or environment.
 The zoning ordinance also controls the scale and form of development, which heavily influences how people will interact with their environment and their neighbors.